canonical/spread/README.md

             - echo Restoring...
 ```

-The prepare script is called once before any of the tests inside the suite are
+The prepare script is called once before any of the tasks inside the suite are
-run, and the restore script is called once after all of the tests inside the
+run, and the restore script is called once after all of the tasks inside the
 suite finish running.

 Note that the restore script is called even if the prepare or execute scripts